Bay Area Family Photographer Blog

 1. What to Wear for Family Photoshoot

-Start with Comfort
+Start with Comfort and Confidence

 To help with that, choose soft, breathable fabrics and skip anything stiff or restrictive.
 Think pieces that move with you and let you focus on your family, not your outfit.

-Because when you feel good, you can truly relax, have fun, and soak in the moment — and that’s exactly what makes the best photos.
+Because when you feel good, you can truly relax, have fun, and soak in the moment, and that’s exactly what makes the best photos.

 For inspiration on timeless family style, check out Boden’s Family Clothing or Jamie Kay’s children’s collection.